 Enterprise e-signature platforms are not going anywhere.
 Large organisations need the integrations, compliance certifications, and administrative controls they provide.

-But small businesses are increasingly recognising that enterprise tools come with enterprise complexity.
+But businesses are increasingly recognising that enterprise tools come with enterprise complexity.
 The same features that make a platform valuable to a 500-person company can make it cumbersome for a 5-person team.

 The result is a market that is splitting.
 Complex, feature-rich platforms for organisations that need them.
 Simpler, focused tools for everyone else.